What improves anatomy, physiology and pathology education?

 organisation, management of courseanatomy, physiology and pathology

-Stabilise course operations and clarify assessment while keeping strong teaching and content breadth visible.
-In the National Student Survey (NSS), the organisation, management of course theme trends negative (52.2% negative), so programmes that minimise timetable churn, publish changes promptly and close the loop on student queries reduce friction, especially for younger full-time cohorts.
-Within anatomy, physiology and pathology, a CAH subject grouping used across UK higher education, students are broadly positive overall (52.6% positive) but flag assessment clarity, with marking criteria sentiment at −46.9.
-These sector signals shape the practice examples below.
+In the National Student Survey (NSS), the organisation, management of course theme trends negative (52.2% negative), so programmes that minimise timetable churn, publish changes promptly, and close the loop on student queries remove friction, especially for younger full-time cohorts.
+Within anatomy, physiology and pathology, a CAH subject grouping used across UK higher education, students are broadly positive overall (52.6% positive) but still flag assessment clarity, with marking criteria sentiment at −46.9.
+These sector signals point to a practical priority: make the course easier to navigate so students can focus on learning.

 How does course organisation underpin student success?